Shopify/pitchfork/docs/Application_Timeouts.md

-= Application Timeouts
+# Application Timeouts

 This article focuses on _application_ setup for Rack applications, but can be expanded to all applications that connect to external resources and expect short response times.

-This article is not specific to unicorn, but exists to discourage the overuse of the built-in {timeout}[link:Unicorn/Configurator.html#method-i-timeout] directive in unicorn.
+This article is not specific to `pitchfork`, but exists to discourage the overuse of the built-in `timeout` directive in `pitchfork`.

-== ALL External Resources Are Considered Unreliable
+## ALL External Resources Are Considered Unreliable

 Network reliability can _never_ be guaranteed.
 Network failures cannot be detected reliably by the client (Rack application) in a reasonable